-As many of you know, I lost both of my parents in 2015.
-In September, when we were planning my Dad’s funeral, I went to my closet to find an appropriate outfit to wear.
+New Year’s Resolution: I’m NOT Losing Weight!
+What?
+Why aren’t you losing weight?
+I lost both of my parents in 2015.
+In September of that year, when we were planning my Dad’s funeral, I went to my closet to find an appropriate outfit to wear.
 NOTHING FIT.
 You see, all summer, while caring for my Dad, I had been wearing some very forgiving Ann Taylor shorts as my “go to the hospital uniform”.
 These were not appropriate for a funeral!

 After the funeral, I immersed myself in self-care.
 Part of taking care of myself was making an appointment with Sally Twellman, who is a Life Coach and Nutritionist, to see what I could do to get this “weight issue” under control!